olijaun/idontbyte/_posts/2019-09-23-Idempotence.md

 In the example application ([see here for full source](https://github.com/olijaun/playground/tree/master/idemotence-example)) there are two inserts into the database performed: First the `requestId` is saved.
 Second the business entity itself (the deposit) is saved (the example uses a relational database and SQL for this).

 Both inserts are preformed inside the same local transaction (here using Spring programmatic transactions).
 This is very important: If one would insert the `requestId` in a separate transaction and the second insert for the deposit entry would fail afterwards then the request would appear to be processed on repeated calls.
+Actually you could also first insert the deposit and afterwards insert the request id.

+This implementation might return a server error (HTTP status code 500) if it is called twice almost in parallel with the same request id.
+The first client will succeed locking the request table.
+The second will fail and enter the catch block.
+Assuming the transaction that locked the table did not commit yet, then `requestIdExists()` would return false and the exception will be thrown.
+It is fine to return a 5xx HTTP status code (this is implicitly done here by rethrowing the error).
+A client would usually retry calls that returned a technical error.
+So the next attempt would usually return a 422.

-This also shows that it is not possible to implement `saveIdempotenceId()` using a remote web service or using a different database.
-I mentioned that local transaction must be used.
+This also shows that it is not possible to implement `saveIdempotenceId()` using two distinct databases.
+I mentioned that a local transaction must be used.
 This is only possible "inside" the same database.
 It would be possible to use two different database and distributed transactions ([XA Transactions](https://de.wikipedia.org/wiki/X/Open_XA)).
 The problem with distributed transactions is that they are... well... distributed.
 So they are actually suffering kind of the same problem we are trying to solve.
 If you don't believe me then look-up "xa heuristic exceptions" ([look here for example](https://www.atomikos.com/Documentation/HeuristicExceptions)).

+## Summary

+Idempotence is important.
+You will not be able to achieve eventual consistency if services are not idempotent.
+Services that are read-only are already idempotent.
+Special care has to be taken in case of services that create new resources.
+My recommendation is to use a request id in the header of HTTP POST messages.
+Make sure to store the request id in the same local transaction as the business entity.
+Update requests are often also already idempotent.